akingdom/akingdom.github.io/CODE_OF_CONDUCT.md

 ### 8.5 Goodwill is the atmosphere we cultivate

-- We define goodwill practically: assume positive intent until proven otherwise; defend others when they are not present; offer help before it is demanded; give feedback that builds up rather than tears down.
+- We define goodwill practically: assume positive intent until proven otherwise as a starting posture.
+- This is not a demand that you tolerate repeated harm; once evidence contradicts good faith, the posture changes.
+Goodwill also means defending others when they are not present, offering help before it is demanded, and giving feedback that builds up rather than tears down.
 - This is not a vague ideal.
 It is a set of specific behaviours listed in Sections 3.7 and 3.8, and we expect it from everyone.
 - A community without goodwill is a machine.
 A community with goodwill is a place where people can truly flourish.

 ### 8.6 We respect cultures without abandoning standards